Augie-Environmental-Studies/gardens/README.md

 > Maintainers will approve your pull request as soon as possible.
 > Pull requests are usually approved within one week.
 If, however,
 > there's no feedback for too long, then
-> you can reach out to srho17@ole.augie.edu asking to review the pull request.
+> you can reach out to srho17@ole.augie.edu

 <p align="center">
   <img alt="Finally, click Create pull requet" src="https://user-images.githubusercontent.com/19341857/191704937-b6a94636-18e9-4dbb-b9bc-292a38462a6c.png" width="500">